-NOTE: Use the programming software to access and view Device Diagnostics information.
-For details, see Device Diagnostics in the model specific programming system manual posted at www.livanova.com.
+Use the programming software to access and view Device Diagnostics information.

+(i) NOTE: For details, see the model-specific programming system manual posted at www.livanova.com. .

-5.11.2.
+5.10.2.
 System Diagnostics Test

 The System Diagnostics evaluates the lead impedance of the system as well as the generator's ability to deliver the programmed Normal Mode stimulation.